vytjak/HAeso.lt/readme.md

 ## Getting Started

 Requires permissions from eso.lt to use the API.
+It's up to the user to request access to it.

 API definition, application form to use and subscription terms can be found here: https://www.eso.lt/web/verslui/elektra/kitos-paslaugos/web-service-api/3945.

-### Dependencies

-* TODO:
-* TODO: 2

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* The integration requires HACS add-on for installation.
+  Please refer to HACS documentation for additional details: https://hacs.xyz/docs/use/

 ### Executing program

+* Setup
+  * Access key for the API
-* How to run the program
+  * URL for the API
-* Step-by-step bullets

 ```
 code blocks for commands
 ```

+## TO DO

+* Everything!!!
+    * MVP client for consumed data
+    * Make everything configurable via UI
+    * ...

 ## Help